Justin Morneau: Career statistics

 In 1,545 games over 14 seasons, Morneau posted a .281 batting average (1,603-for-5,699) with 772 runs, 349 doubles, 23 triples, 247 home runs, 985 RBI, 573 bases on balls, a .348 on-base percentage and a .481 slugging percentage.
 He finished his career with a .996 fielding percentage playing at first base.
 In 13 postseason games, he hit .302 (16-for-53) with eight runs, four doubles, two home runs and 4 RBI.

 Morneau was included on the ballot for the National Baseball Hall of Fame class of when it was announced on November 22, 2021.
 He received five votes (1.3%), making him ineligible for future ballots.

 Front office and broadcasting career

 After playing for Canada in the 2017 World Baseball Classic, but spending the 2017 MLB Season as a free agent, Morneau took a job as a special assistant to the Minnesota Twins, functionally ending his playing career.
 His current roles as special assistant include player drafting and development, spring training instruction, and community outreach.
-He also serves as a television analyst for the Twins on Bally Sports North, becoming the team's primary analyst starting in the 2020 season.
+He also serves as a television analyst for the Twins on FanDuel Sports Network North, becoming the team's primary analyst starting in the 2020 season.